-Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Science, Visual Performing & Applied Arts, 20-hour Online Experience.
+Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Visual Performing & Applied Arts.

 Articulated College Credit

 Students who successfully complete this course may receive articulated college credit to the following school: Davenport University.
 Students who successfully complete their FFA State Degree may earn six credits to Michigan State University.
-For information on how to earn articulated credit contact Mrs. Pulsipher at the MACTC.
+For information on how to earn articulated credit contact Mrs. Pulsipher at the CTC.

 Direct College Credit